substrate-developer-hub/newsletter/draft/2023-07-substrate-newsletter.md

 The migration process involves removing `CodeStorage` and renaming `OwnerInfo` to `CodeInfo`.
 It also refunds deposits attached to the freed-up storage.

 The effects of this change include improved storage usage efficiency and performance, resulting in cost savings for contract authors and users.

-There is also a follow-up task to remove the `wasm-instrument`/`parity-wasm` dependency.

 ---